invertase/flutterfire_cli/CONTRIBUTING.md

 When naming the title of your pull request, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) guide.

-Please also enable **“Allow edits by maintainers”**, this will help to speed-up the review process as well.
+Please also enable **“Allow edits by maintainers”**, this will help to speed up the review process as well.